Our Working Committees and Liaisons

 Members:

-• Allison Cuellar, Secretary
+• Allison Cuellar, President

 • Grant Bishop, Treasurer

-• Liza Fleeson Trossbach, Past President
+• Ryan Okey, Past President

-• Michael Page, Executive Secretary
+• Linda Johns, Executive Secretary

-• Jim Fredericks, NPMA
+• JD Darr, NPMA

 • Jim Wright, BASF

-• Bret Allen, Host State, Minnesota
+• Megan Patterson, Host State, Maine

 Green building standards, a new type of certification program promulgated internationally and in the U.S., were being developed utilizing materials and construction practices that would enhance energy efficiency and reduce exposure to chemicals and pesticides to building occupants.
 However, some of these requirements being developed would have complicated and hindered pest management professionals from performing optimally and placed limits on the use of pesticide tools that could be used to control pests in structures certified under the developing standards.